Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Verify at deployment (Kyverno, Flux, Argo).

-• List of authorized identities versioned in Git.
+• List of authorised identities versioned in Git.

 • Alert when an unsigned image reaches production.